52North/pubopen/communities/marketing.md

 * [Marketing open source is made for geeks](http://opensource.com/business/12/9/a-complete-guide-marketing-project-business) (Sandro Groganz)
 * [Open-Source Projects Need More Than Good Code—They Need Marketing](http://readwrite.com/2014/10/10/open-source-marketing-apache-storm-nathan-merz) (Matt Asay)

-We particularly like the emphasis Zach Holman puts on the value of great documentation as marketing!
+<i class="octicon octicon-comment-discussion"></i> We particularly like the emphasis Zach Holman puts on the value of great documentation as marketing!

 ## Social Media is the way to go